Important Travel Info

 Departing by air (Macdonald-Cartier International Airport, YOW): An SOI staff member will accompany you to the airport and while you check in for your flight to home.

 Departing by train or bus: An SOI staff member will accompany you to the station and while you check in for your travel home.

-Departing by car: For those being picked up by car, please inform family members that they are invited to the culminating event at the Canadian Museum of Nature in Ottawa on the morning of August 23, 2016.
+Departing by car: For those being picked up by car, please inform family members that they are invited to the culminating event at the Canadian Museum of Nature in Ottawa on the morning of August 10, 2015.
 They can meet you at the event and you can depart together afterwards.
-If you are being picked up by car after 12pm, family should plan to meet you at our Ottawa accomodations (details to be confirmed).
+If you are being picked up by car after 12pm, family should plan to meet you at Carleton University, Leeds House Residence.
 Please park and come inside to speak to one of our staff members before you leave!